bgd-labs/aave-proof-of-reserve/README.md

   - **functionality**:
     - Permissionless function that uses the configured ProofOfReserveAggregator to get the collateralization status of the enabled assets in this contract and freeze undercollateralized reserves.
     - The Executor V2 includes an additional action that turns off borrowing of all pool V2 reserves.
+    - To Executors be able to perform the emergency action they must be granted pool specific roles:
+      - On V2: a `PROOF_OF_RESERVE_ADMIN` role must be granted to the Executor V2 via the Addresses Provider V2.
+Additionally, the Lending Pool Configurator must be upgraded to support the `PROOF_OF_RESERVE_ADMIN` role, enabling it to freeze reserves and disable borrowing.
+      - On V3: The `EMERGENCY_ADMIN_ROLE` must be granted to the Executor via the ACL Manager, allowing the Executor V3 to perform the freeze action.

 - **`enableAssets`**